 Time: tracing the pattern 45 minutes; looking for pattern lay-out and cutting 4 hours; stitching and finishing 8 hours

 Costs: LMV € 3,00 (I’ll use this May/Juni 2018 edition for three makes); yarn € 3,00; zipper € 2,50; interfacing € 1,00

 Result and Experience

 I’m very pleased with my LMV Malmö Broek LMV Oslo Blouse combination.
 The jeans fabric and the light grey French terry are a perfect match because both fabrics have a slight glitter coat.
 My version of the LMV Oslo Blouse can be worn with the zipper closed or closed just above the waistband.
 My finished Top doesn’t have a center front seam like the original model.
 I hadn’t seen that but I prefer it without this seam to be honest.
 It looks more stylish without this extra seam.

 This Top can be made by less experienced seamstresses too.

 Do you use leftover pieces of fabric to make clothes?
-How much to you invest to find the perfect lay-out for the pattern pieces?
+How much time do you invest to find the perfect lay-out for the pattern pieces?